 Teaching staff will be asked to provide a judgement on grades they feel students would have achieved had they taken the exam and provide supporting evidence to substantiate this.
 These will not be aspirational grades but accurate judgements taking into account their knowledge of the student, formative and summative assessments such as mock exams and work completed in class.
 This will include work already seen and work which is completed in the coming months, for this reason it is imperative that you continue to complete and submit work as requested by staff, including non-exam assessment work where it is part of your course.
 Exam boards will then use this information in conjunction with data such as prior attainment to decide on a final calculated grade.
 It has been confirmed that an opportunity to sit the exams will be made available in either early Autumn 2020 or Summer 2021 should students be unhappy with their grades.
 There will also be an option to appeal should you feel the right process hasn’t been followed when awarding your grade.

 The cancellation of exams will also apply to the BTEC courses that include externally assessed exams or set tasks.
-The process for how these final grades will be applied is less clear at this stage.
-The exam boards are working together with regulators to ensure that a fair and consistent approach is applied, further details of which will be made available in due course.
+The process for how these final grades will be applied is less clear at this stage. how to use ivermectin injection The exam boards are working together with regulators to ensure that a fair and consistent approach is applied, further details of which will be made available in due course.
 What is clear is that the work completed on internally assessed units will still form the main source of evidence to achieve final grades, completion dates for these remain unchanged.
 This means that students should continue to complete all BTEC work and meet deadlines set by staff to ensure they complete their course.